 Unstable Emotional Regulation

-Lashing out and difficulty regulating emotions is a common symptom of Sex Addiction Induced Trauma.
+Lashing out and difficulty regulating emotions are common symptoms of betrayal trauma.
 One of the foundational structures in your life shifted.
 Your marriage has gone from strength and unity to something unstable that could fall apart.

 You may find yourself unexpectedly crying or experiencing intense anger and frustration.
 You feel shame, guilt, and full of self-blame for something that isn’t your fault or within your control.